mohamedkaba4/MavencrestAzure/README.md

 The initial deployment requires application container images to exist in Azure Container Registry before Azure Container Apps are provisioned.

-The following secrets are required to be defined in Key Vault: auth-secret
+The following secrets are required to be defined for both prod and staging env in Key Vault: auth-secret
 database-url
 github-client-id